GlowingObsidian/hTerm/README.md

 `clear()` : clears the termninal

-To add a new termninal , follow the steps.
+To add a new termninal move the `terminal.js` and `terminal_style.css` files to the work folder then follow the steps.

 Step 1:  Add a console div in your `index.html` file.
 Example: `<div class="console" id="console"></div>`